Um-Mitternacht/WK/planned_dependencies.md

 Various sanity checks with other mods that share this theme.

 **All dependencies required for specific dependencies we add will also be included.**

+**Minecraft version**

+1.21.*, and we need to figure out how to completely rewrite the mod for said version.
+However, we can't lock down on a version forever.